Saturday, November 29, 2014

 MOBILIZE FOR LA COMMUNE

-The Mysteries of Paris by Eugène Sue, 1844
+Les Mystères de Paris by Eugène Sue, 1844

 Those tipplers don't organize.
-As former peasants,
+For former peasants the city seems

 • They feel powerless, dependent and inferior.